 CT’s days on The Challenge may be numbered.
 I’m not saying he’s retiring, but he recently got married and mentioned he doesn’t see himself doing Challenges into his 40’s.
-Not only is he moving on in life, but Final Reckoning really wasn’t a stellar season for him.
-While this seems like it may be an anomaly for CT, it’s the worst he has ever done on a Challenge where he wasn’t kicked off.
-That’s saying a lot, because he has been cast on fourteen Challenge seasons, three spin offs, and appeared as a heavy hitter on two Challenges.
+This ended up being a lie, but recent CT has had a mixed experience on the show.
+We’ve seen championships, early departures, and a dad bod with transitional lenses.
+That’s a big change from his early days, but he has been cast on eighteen Challenge seasons, three spin offs, and appeared as a heavy hitter on two Challenges.
 Omitting his heavy hitter appearances, here is my ranking of every single appearance CT has under his belt.

 There’s nothing noteworthy here.
 CT flew into South Africa, sucker punched Davis, and flew home before he could take his cast photo.
 A huge fail and an unnecessary loss.
 Especially because his replacement, Derrick, won this season.